Design Workshop 2013 all ages Chiesa Gesu Lavoratore + IUAV di Venezia Marghera + Venice, Italy

 This was the opening question to the residents of Marghera.
-Across the water from domes and spires of Venice, Marghera has the telltale signs of any post-industrial city: miles of empty factories, high unemployment rates, prostitution and drug problems.
+Across the water from domes and spires of Venice, Marghera has the telltale signs of any post-industrial city: miles of empty factories and high unemployment rates.
 The factories closed in 1980's after enraged employees rioted because of chemical exposure.

-Photographs of abandoned spaces were printed on clear acetate layers.
+We printed photographs of abandoned spaces on clear acetate layers.
 Workshop participants drew projects for what they imagined for the empty spaces, creating an analogue version of photoshop.

-As a final iteration of the project, drawings were scanned and printed as large posters and wheatpasted in the sites the original photos were taken.
+As a final iteration of the project, we scanned the drawings and printed them as large posters.
+We wheatpasted the posters in the sites the original photos were taken.
 Each poster had an empty framed space under the drawings, with the provocation: DISEGNA QUI un TUO progetto per questo spazio (DESIGN HERE YOUR project for this space).

 Project direction: Kate Clark and Don Luca

 Collaborators: Lucile Ado, Federica Cat, Andrea Curtoni, Aditya Deshmukh, Cecila Furlan, Irene Guida, Shi Hui, Antonio Sanna, Sofia Zanetti